scipp/scipp/docs/reference/developer/adr/0011-renaming-of-dimensions-in-transform_coords.rst

 Decision
 --------

-Similarly to :ref:`sec-global-coloring`, color all nodes that (transitively) depend on a dimension-coordinate with the corresponding color, allowing multiple colors per node.
+Similarly to :ref:`sec-global-coloring`, color all nodes that (transitively) depend on a dimension-coordinate with the corresponding color.
-But keep track of the 'amount' of color per node as illustrated by the graphs below.
+Nodes can have multiple colors and keep track of the 'amount' of each color as illustrated by the graphs below.

 1. The inputs ``a`` and ``b`` are dimension-coordinates and are assigned 'pure' colors.
    That is, ``a`` has 1 blue (its own color) and 0 orange (``b``'s color) and ``b`` is the other way around.